From the President

 For all ages, we offer many adult education programs, events and lectures, and great social activities.
 We love to have new people join us.

-There is a steady stream of meetings and programs of all of the various committees that make up our synagogue.
+There is a steady stream of meetings and programs of the various groups that make up our synagogue.
 We offer a respected and prestigious forum for important regional, national and even international speakers.

 Jewish education is vital and the programs at Temple B’nai Abraham are truly excellent.
-Our Early School provides state of the art early childhood education that gives our children excellent preparation for their future education, with sensitivity to children with allergies, special needs, and other concerns.
+Our Early School provides state-of-the-art early childhood education which gives our children excellent preparation for their future education, with sensitivity to children with allergies, special needs, and other concerns.
 The Jewish Learning Program, Bar/Bat Mitzvah lessons, and high school programs, including BBYO and Teen Tikkun Olam, are all educationally superior.

-I invite you to tour our website and check us out.
-Then come and see us in person – meet our clergy, tour our schools, worship at services with us, participate in an event or program, hear a lecture, or participate in a class.
+I invite you to look over this website.
+Even better: come meet us in person get to know our clergy, tour our schools, worship at services with us, participate in an event or program, hear a lecture, or participate in a class.
 Join us, see us in action, and be inspired.
 I look forward to welcoming you personally.

 photo courtesy Jan Press PhotoMedia